Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*Using CyberChef, decode the file named "encodedflag.txt" and use regex to extract by MAC address.
-What is the extracted value?*
+**Q4: Using CyberChef, decode the file named "encodedflag.txt" and use regex to extract by MAC address.
+What is the extracted value?**

-> Again Cyberchef makes this too easy!
+*Again Cyberchef makes this too easy!
 First we need to decode 'from base64'.
 I then tried making a regex for mac addresses until I found that Cyberchef has an 'extract MAC address' function.
-Apply it, and we're left with the answer.
+Apply it, and we're left with the answer.*

 <details>